 An Update from Sonus

-As an essential health care provider we continue to serve our patients to make sure you can hear.
-We, like you, look forward to the days where things are back to 'normal', but we also understand that we are currently in a 'new normal' and business as usual looks a little different than it did at the start of the year.
+As essential health care providers, we continue to follow the State of California guidelines for healthcare facilities as we serve our patients to make sure you can hear.
+We, like you, look forward to the days where things are back to 'normal', but we also understand that we are currently in a 'new normal' and business as usual looks a little different than it once did.

 We will continue to have increased cleaning and sanitization of offices between patients.